the-beyond/Mastermind-Docs/README.md

   * `/base_counts photo`: Get the photo listing all base counts.
   * `/base_counts generic_lookup <count: The number of players to get base counts for>`: Get the base counts for a specified number of players.
   * `/base_counts current_game`: Get the base counts for the number of players in the current game.
+* `/alsaahir <demons: Which players are demons?> <minions: Which players are minions?>`: Make a guess of the evil team as the Alsaahir!
 * `/cult_leader [cult_description: What is your cult like?
 Why should people join it?]`: Request that players join our cult.
 * `/doomsayer call_upon`: Call upon the Doomsayer!
 * `/duchess`: Go and visit the Duchess!